lisakaunitz/Lisa-Kaunitz-Projects/README.md

 ## Statistical Consulting Project
 Myself and five other talented individuals worked with Dr. Ariana Anderson, Ph.D (our client) to find: what are the significant risk factors that predispose a child to ASD behaviors?

+**Consulting_Presentation.pdf**: this is the final Presentation that we presented our client, Dr. Anderson.

+**Consulting_final_report.pdf**: this is the final Report that my team members and I came up with after thousands of code to clean the original dataset we were given.
+We were able to render our findings in one cohesive report and our client was pleased with our conclusions.